Consider a Red Oak Butcher Block Countertop for Your Kitchen Remodel

 Boos & Co. makes these lovely and durable oak butcher block counter tops in the US Midwest.
 Company founders made their first Boos Block in 1887.
 Since then Boos has learned a thing or two about making the highest quality butchers’ blocks that can last a lifetime.

-Boos Oak Countertops Come in Edge-Grain and Blended Styles
+Boos Oak Tops for Counters and Islands Come in Edge-Grain and Blended Styles

 Oak countertops made in edge-grain style utilize wood staves arranged to show the wood’s “edge” grain on its surface; that’s the wood you’ll find on the edge of a plank cut from the trunk of an oak tree.
 Each wood stave runs the full-length of the butcher block, providing a clean, repeating look.